 - Antiques- while they are not cheap, you will find many items from the era of French occupation in Casablanca.

-Tangier is a blend of Morocco and some Europe and the Middle East, something that gives it a different, unique feel from the rest of the cities in the country.
+Tangier is a blend of Morocco and some Europe and the Middle East.
+It is something that gives it a different, unique feel from the rest of the cities in the country.

 - Woven products – it is just great that the city is home to the weaver market, Fondouk Chejra.